 A veteran seeking disability benefits from the VA must demonstrate three things to prove entitlement to service connection for their sleep apnea:

-A former servicemember who successfully proves connection to service by meeting these criteria may be awarded VA disability benefits for their sleep apnea.
+A former servicemember who successfully proves connection to service by meeting these criteria may be given a VA disability rating and awarded benefits for their sleep apnea.

 Veterans who are unable to link their sleep apnea to a specific in-service event may pursue secondary service connection.
 In other words, those who were diagnosed PTSD and have since developed sleep apnea may be able to establish secondary service connections.
 To succeed in these circumstances, a medical expert’s opinion has to link a former servicemember’s secondary disability to their already service-connected disability for the veteran to qualify for benefits.